 "Very easily," spoke Reb Meyer.
 "Through the front door."
 He put his arm around Yussel's shoulders.
-Together they walked up the moonlit street, all of Reb Meyer's sons and all of Yussel's cows trailing behind.
+Together they walked up the moonlit street, all of Reb Meyer's sons and of all Yussel's cows trailing behind.

 Di Tsukunft